ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 1. Set the network adapter of the VM to the workload logical switch:
    1. On the **New Virtual Machine** dialog box, click the **Customize Hardware** tab.
    2. On the **new device** menu, select **Network** and click **Add**.
    3. On the newly added network adapter, select the workload logical switch from the menu.
-The example name of the workload logical switch is:
+The following examples show the name of the workload logical switch:
-      * For NSX-T: `overlay-ls`
+      * For NSX-T - `overlay-ls`
-      * For NSX-V: `vxw-dvs-17-virtualwire-1-sid-6000-Workload`
+      * For NSX-V - `vxw-dvs-17-virtualwire-1-sid-6000-Workload`

    Ensure that you do not select the **Workload Transit** switch.
    {: important}